Nepal Praja Parishad: 1950s Reactivation

 Following the events of the 1951 Revolution, the Ranas were removed from power and parliamentary democracy was established in Nepal.
 Tanka Prasad Acharya was released from prison, and had at this point been a senior member of the Nepali Congress.
 However, following disagreements with the Nepali Congress, Tanka Prasad Acharya and Bhadrakali Mishra, another senior politician of the Nepali Congress, split off from the party and reactivated the Nepal Praja Parishad in the 1950s.
 The party served in the government of Matrika Prasad Koirala in 1953, and remained a notable political party in opposition to the Nepali Congress.
 Tanka Prasad Acharya was even made Prime Minister by King Mahendra in 1956.
 However, in 1959, Acharya and Mishra contested the elections separately, and were recognized as different political parties: the Nepal Praja Parishad (Acharya) and the Nepal Praja Parishad (Mishra).
 Acharya's faction of the party won 2 seats in the election, whereas Mishra's faction won 1.
 In 1961, following King Mahendra's implementation of the Panchayat system, the party rejoined the Nepali Congress.

 Members

 The Nepal Praja Parishad consisted of many Nepali revolutionaries of the time.
 The leaders of the group included Ram Hari Sharma Nepal, Dharma Bhakta Mathema, Dashrath Chand, Tanka Prasad Acharya and Gangalal Shrestha.
 Dharma Bhakta Mathema was also the gym instructor of King Tribhuvan, and the motives of the organization were known to and also supported by him.
-Other members of this organization included Chudaprasad Sharma, Govinda Prasad Upadhya(Poudyal), Puskar Nath Upreti, Mukunda Nath Rimal, Bal Bahadur Pandey, Druba Prasad Dawade, Fadindra Nath Satyal, Hari Krishna Shrestha, Chakra Bahadur Khatri, Ganesh Man Singh, Keshav Khatri, Ramji Shrestha, Chandraman Shrestha, and also King Jaya Prithivi Bahadur Singh of Bajhang.
+Other members of this organization included Chudaprasad Sharma, Govinda Prasad Upadhya(Poudyal), Puskar Nath Upreti, Mukunda Nath Rimal, Bal Bahadur Pandey, Druba Prasad Dawade, Fadindra Nath Satyal, Bhakta Bahadur Dangol (Book-Seller), Hari Krishna Shrestha, Chakra Bahadur Khatri, Ganesh Man Singh, Keshav Khatri, Ramji Shrestha, Chandraman Shrestha, and also King Jaya Prithivi Bahadur Singh of Bajhang.